Skip to content

 Hunger and war: conflict, food security and nutrition

-The HALO Trust, in partnership with the Eleanor Crook Foundation (ECF), has released a new policy paper highlighting the urgent and interconnected challenges of modern conflict, food insecurity, and malnutrition - and the critical role that integrated responses can play in breaking this cycle.
+The HALO Trust, in partnership with the Eleanor Crook Foundation (ECF), has released a new policy paper.
+This highlights the urgent and interconnected challenges of modern conflict, food insecurity, and malnutrition.
+It also looks at the critical role that integrated responses can play in breaking this cycle.

 Despite decades of progress, malnutrition remains one of the leading threats to child survival.
-Malnutrition remains one of the most urgent and preventable threats to child survival globally, and recent global funding cuts risk reversing hard-won gains.
-Conflict is now the primary driver of acute food insecurity in the world’s most fragile contexts, disrupting food systems, displacing communities, and restricting access to life-saving nutrition services.
+It is one of the most urgent and preventable threats to child survival globally.
+Recent global funding cuts risk reversing hard-won gains.
+Conflict is now the primary driver of acute food insecurity in the world’s most fragile contexts, disrupting food systems, displacing communities and restricting access to life-saving nutrition services.

-The paper underscores how explosive contamination - including landmines and unexploded ordnance - deepens these challenges.
-In many conflict-affected regions, unsafe land prevents families from farming, blocks access to markets and health facilities, and undermines the recovery of local food systems.
-As the report highlights:
+The paper underscores how landmines and unexploded ordnance deepen these challenges.
+In many conflict-affected regions, unsafe land prevents families from farming.
+It blocks access to markets and health facilities, and undermines the recovery of local food systems.

 "In fragile and conflict-affected states, food insecurity can intensify complex socio-economic, political and cultural pressures by deepening grievances, weakening community resilience, and